IngmarBitter/defenders/md/Salvation/Baptism.md

 Emphasizing unity in the Christian faith, baptism is a shared experience among believers (Ephesians 4:5).
 We advocate for unity and understanding in baptismal practices, underlining the importance of God's truth and the unity it brings (John 17:20-23).

-Baptism acts as a unifying experience among Christians, as emphasized in Ephesians 4:5.
-It fosters unity and understanding in baptismal practices, underscoring the significance of God's truth and the unity it imparts among believers (John 17:20-23).

 !!!
     2 ​With all humility, meekness, and patience, bearing with one another in love,   ​3 be eager to **keep the unity** of the Spirit in **the bond of peace**.
 4 ​There is one body and one Spirit, even as you were called in one hope of your calling,   5 ​one Lord, one faith, **one baptism**,   6 ​one God and Father of all, who is above all, and through all, and in you all.